Workshops, Talks, and Programs

 - Five Forgotten Figures (Who We Really Ought to Remember) in Chinese History

-- Mao more than Ever: The Chairman’s Legacy in Today’s China
+- Mao more than Ever: The Chairman’s Legacy in China Today

 Talks are generally 2-3 hours in length with plenty of time for audience interaction and questions and start at 1500 RMB depending on travel time.
 We can also host your group in partnership with The Hutong, Beijing's premier cultural center.
 Hold your talk in a traditional courtyard nestled among Beijing's historic hutong neighborhoods.